May 12, 2020

 On Basecamp, Trello, or Asana, managers can create multiple projects, add relevant tasks, set clear deadlines, and communicate thorough instructions to all team members.
 With these awesome tools, managers can plan the entire project from beginning to end, track staff members’ productivity, and manage the schedule more efficiently.

 Employees’ productivity will also grow.
 They will be added only to the projects and tasks they are working on.
-The email notifications they receive will also be highly relevant and personalized.
-As all deadlines and assignments are listed logically, it will be easier for employees to prioritize tasks and manage their time more effectively.
+The email notifications they receive will also be highly relevant and personalised.
+As all deadlines and assignments are listed logically, it will be easier for employees to prioritise tasks and manage their time more effectively.
 Above all, they will collaborate easier and share information and files faster.

 Remote meetings are critical for your remote employees.
 With the rise of many cloud-based video conferencing tools like Skype for Business, Zoom, or Cisco WebEx, businesses do not need to schedule in-house meetings.
 By hosting them virtually, they will improve employees’ attendance and reduce travel costs.
 Above all, they will increase remote workers’ satisfaction.
 They can finally communicate with managers and teammates face-to-face and build stronger relationships with them.